Criminal investigators hired by charities as pressure mounts over fraud

 Plan’s attitude to corruption - like that of Oxfam GB’s - contrasts with that of U.S.-based Direct Relief, which has not reported any incidence of fraud over $10,000.

-The charity sends medical relief and equipment to partners in disaster zones who then use them in their programs.
+The charity sends medical relief and equipment to partners in disaster zones who then use them in their programmes.

 Getto believes the dearth of fraud reports is partly due to the NGO’s size.
 Despite having spent over $550 million in the period 2013-2014 he said the charity employs just 65 people at its head office and warehouse in Santa Barbara, California.

-“Everybody is sitting there in that building ... there is not a lot of cash flowing through the organization,” said Getto, adding that he is considering proposing a whistle-blowing fraud hotline in the interests of best practice.

-Reporting By Tom Esslemont, Editing by Belinda Goldsmith and Ros Russell; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women’s rights, corruption and climate change.
-Visit www.trust.org
+“Everybody is sitting there in that building ... there is not a lot of cash flowing through the organisation,” said Getto, adding that he is considering proposing a whistle-blowing fraud hotline in the interests of best practice.
+(Reporting By Tom Esslemont, Editing by Belinda Goldsmith and Ros Russell; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women’s rights, corruption and climate change.
+Visit www.trust.org)